Our Values and Ethos

 - offering support for transition to adult services

-- specialist playgroup - for parent guidelines for the weekly sensory playgroup please click here.
+- specialist playgroup - for parent guidelines for the fortnightly sensory playgroup please see our downloads link.

 - signing and Braille classes

-habilitation assessment and training for children and young people with visual impairment.
+habilitation (living and travel training skills) assessment and training for children and young people with visual impairment.

 The outcomes we strive to achieve include: